 Common law marriages are somewhat of a grey area in Colorado law, as there is no defined amount of time two people must be together before their union may be considered marriage by common law.
 The biggest factor in these cases is whether there is an agreement and general assumption of marriage to the public.
 Filling a joint tax return, having a combined bank account, or filing for married benefits with insurance companies can even constitute a public assumption of marriage and subject the higher income earner to make spousal maintenance payments should the couple split up.

-Peek Family Law, LLC is a Denver family attorney specializing in all matters of family law, including adoption, divorce, custody, and many other matters.
+Peek Vasquez, LLC is a Denver family attorney specializing in all matters of family law, including adoption, divorce, custody, and many other matters.
 A graduate cum laude from the Tomas M. Cooley Law School, Attorney Peek has the knowledge and insight to help you with whatever your family legal needs may be.